simonteozw/tp/docs/UserGuide.md

 **Q: How do I transfer my data to another Computer?**
-A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TrackIt@NUS home folder.
+<br>A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains
+ the data of your previous TrackIt@NUS home folder.

 **Q: Why can I add a `lesson` that clashes with my existing `lessons`?
 Is this a bug?**
-A: This is because there are instances where students are granted **a case-by-case approval** to overload modules with **concurrent lessons**.
+<br>A: This is because there are instances where students are granted **a case-by-case approval** to overload modules with **concurrent lessons**.
 These students should have the option to include concurrent lessons.

 **Q: Why is there a need for the `Contacts Tab` when I can already add `contacts` in the `Module Tab`?**
-A: It is meant for you to add `contacts` that are **not taking** the same modules as you but they are **still relevant** in your studies.
+<br>A: It is meant for you to add `contacts` that **may not be taking** the same modules as you but they are **still relevant** in your social life and/or studies.
 Please refer to the [Contacts Tab](#contactstab) for more details.

-## Glossary <a name="glossary"></a>
+## 7. Glossary <a name="glossary"></a>

 **Command Line Interface**: Known in short as **CLI**, the command line interface is a **text-based** user interface to view and manage computer files.
 Click [here](https://en.wikipedia.org/wiki/Command-line_interface) for more